 Getting early adopters is very critical for any business because it determines the initial product-market fit.
-In B2B, the sales cycle can be very long, especially for big companies while for smaller enterprise customers, the cycle can be a slow as six months.
-For B2C, getting early adopters is relatively easy, especially if incentives are used.
+In B2B, the sales cycle can be very long, especially for big companies, while for smaller enterprise customers, the cycle can be a slow as six months.
+For B2C, getting early adopters is relatively easy, mainly if incentives are used.

-Startups must understand their market segments, their sales cycle for both the “proof of concept” phase and the commercial rollout phase.
+Startups must understand their market segments, their sales period for both the proof of concept phase, and the commercial rollout phase.
 In the early days of a company, it is acceptable to be opportunistic, but at some point, an organized sales process should be implemented.
-Most fintech companies fail to mature organizationally choosing to remain sales opportunistic because the CEO’s aim to please their venture capitalists.
+Most fintech companies fail to mature organizationally, choosing to remain sales opportunistic because the CEO’s aim to please their venture capitalists.

 9. Intellectual Property And Technology Issues

 Venture capitalists and strategic investors of any fintech startup are interested in technology, software, and intellectual property.
 So investors will pursue several questions, including:

 - What crucial intellectual property does the company possess?